menu

 Also of interest is that Redwood City has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 20.56% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Redwood City telecommute to their jobs.
+Overall, about 20.56% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Redwood City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Although the majority of commuting trips in the city are by private automobile, Redwood City is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, taxis helps to get to and from their jobs every morning, which benefits everyone in the Redwood City area by reducing both traffic and air pollution.